Mindfulness-Based Compassionate Living Course

 More specific aims are:

-The course format was developed by Eric van den Brink and Frits Koster and draws on the work of Paul Gilbert, Tara Brach, Christopher Germer, Rick Hanson and others.
+The course format was developed by Erik van den Brink and Frits Koster and draws on the work of Paul Gilbert, Tara Brach, Christopher Germer, Rick Hanson and others.
 Many of the practices are based on traditional Buddhist meditation practices which focus on the cultivation of compassion.